-Don't worry if you have technical problems with Zoom.
+Don't worry if you have technical problems with Zoom at your house.
 We've all been there.
 When you have a moment, before your next class, take some time to iron out the issues by following the points below.
-This will updated as new discoveries are made.
+This help page will be updated as new discoveries are made.
+Please be aware that I am entirely self-taught in my use of zoom and had not heard of it before March 2020.
+I google everything!

 Sound volume/ quality